singnet/dev-portal/workshops/docker-snet/examples/01-snet-cli/index.md

 comments: true

 # Hero section
-title: Example 2: Using the SNET-CLI tool
+title: "Example 2: Using the SNET-CLI tool"
 description: This example shows you how to use the SNET-CLI tool.

 # extralink box